Frequently Asked Questions

 The process starts with a conversation about what you’re looking for in a container home and how it can fit into your location.
 We’ll discuss potential zoning and permitting issues.
 Once you’ve decided you want to move forward with owning a CargoHome, if you choose one of our standard models we will go over basic options and sign a construction contract.
 We require 50% down to begin building, 25% upon completion and the remaining 25% on delivery.
 If you want to completely design a custom CargoHome, we ask for a $2500 nonrefundable design consultation fee and we will work with you to design your dream tiny home.
 Each customer will have their own interactive webpage where pictures and comments of the progress on your CargoHome will be posted

-We don’t directly offer financing but our affiliate can likely help you.
+We don’t directly offer financing but we are eager to assist you in any way we can.
 We also take credit cards and can even split the cost between several payment methods.
 We hope to be able to offer financing in the future but aren’t able to at this point.

 Yes, all electrical, plumbing and mechanical on the CargoHome is done to code under licensed tradesmen.
 Structurally, there isn’t a “code” for either container homes or even tiny houses.
 This can be an issue, especially if you are trying to bring the home into city limits where there are inspection and permitting requirements.
 There are a number of ways to work around and with these issues so we will need to discuss it if you think this could be a problem.
 In many places, especially in Texas, outside of city limits there are no restrictions on ADUs (auxiliary dwelling units).